Titouan-GL/Candle/README.md

 ## What it is

-Candle is a small but difficult platformer game developped with Python and Pyagme, in which you must travel through the levels in order to fight a boss. there are currently 2 bosses and 2 levels, a 3rd boss is probably coming, so the game is not finished.
+Candle is a small but difficult platformer game developped with Python and Pyagme when I was 16 y/o, in which you must travel through the levels in order to fight a boss. there are currently 2 bosses and 2 levels, a 3rd boss is probably coming, so the game is not finished.

 ## How to play